muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 comments, without changing its meaning.
 A superset of the MUON grammar might require *dividing space* to disambiguate the boundaries of otherwise-consecutive grammar tokens, but plain MUON does not.

+A `<seg_sp>` represents *segmenting space* that may be used to split a quotation-mark-delimited literal into multiple segments, where each segment is quotation-mark-delimited and each pair of consecutive segments is separated by dividing space.
+This segmenting ability is provided to support code that contains very long numeric or stringy literals while still being well formatted (no extra long lines).
+The expected usage context of `<seg_sp>` is like `'"' ... <seg_sp> ... '"'`.

 ## Any / Universal Type Possrep